-We have used our expert knowledge to tune the configuration of your Miyoo handheld.
+We have used our expertise to tune the configuration of your Miyoo handheld.
 If you discover other tips or configurations that enhance your experience, please use the contact form to let us know.
 Here’s a list of the changes we’ve made.

 The microSD cards that Miyoo usually supplies with its handhelds are unbranded and we are not satisfied with their reliability.
-Therefore, we ship these devices with brand-name microSD cards.
+Therefore, we ship these devices with a brand-name microSD card.

-We are so confident about the quality of these cards that we provide a lifetime guarantee.
+We are so confident about the quality of this card that we provide a lifetime guarantee.